 - Driver fatigue

-- Unsafe or hazardous driving behavior, including speeding, following too closely, aggressive driving, reckless lane changes, and not paying attention to blind spots
+- Unsafe driving behavior, including speeding, following too closely, aggressive driving, reckless lane changes, and not paying attention to blind spots

 - Equipment failure and defective parts